Finding a RoommatePage address: http://www.mnsu.edu/reslife/housing/new/roommate/finding_a_roommate.html

 - You can request a specific person that you know is also coming to MSU and living in the residence communities.

-- You can look for a potential roommate using our roommate finder tool.
+- You can look for a potential roommate using our roommate matching software.

 - You can be assigned a roommate by our department.